On schurity of dihedral groups: Introduction

-It is not known whether there are infinitely many Fermat primes or primes of the form $rq+1$, where $q$ is also prime and $r\in\{2,4\}$.
+It is not known whether there are infinitely many Fermat primes or primes of the form $4q+1$, where $q$ is also prime.
 Only five Fermat primes are known; the largest of them is~$65537$.
-The question whether a number of primes of the form $rq+1$ is infinite is closely related to the famous Dickson conjecture~\cite{Di0} (see also~\cite[p.~372]{Rib}).
-Namely, if the Dickson conjecture is true, then there are infinitely many primes of the form~$4q+1$.
-It should be mentioned that the Dickson conjecture is widely believed.
-For example, the Green-Tao theorem~\cite{GT1} stating that the sequence of prime numbers contains arbitrarily long arithmetic progressions can be considered as a great support to the Dickson conjecutre.
-Note that the discussed family of primes is infinite modulo the Bateman-Horn conjecture (see~\cite{BH,JZ}) or the generalized Hardy-Littlewood conjecture (see~\cite{GT2}).
-Computational results on primes~$q$ such that $2q+1$ or $4q+1$ is also prime can be found on the web-page~\cite{oeis}.
+The question whether a number of primes of the form $4q+1$ is infinite is closely related to the famous and widely-believed Dickson, Bateman-Horn, and generalized Hardy-Littlewood conjectures (see~\cite{BH,Di0,GT2,JZ,Rib}).
+Namely, if one of these conjectures is true, then there are infinitely many primes of the form~$4q+1$.
+Computational results on primes~$q$ such that $4q+1$ is also prime can be found on the web-page~\cite{oeis}.

 One of the crucial questions which appears during the studying of schurity of dihedral groups is the question on existence of a difference set in a cyclic group (see~\cite{MP,PV}).
-A subset $D$ of the group $G$ is called a \emph{difference set} if there is a nonnegative integer $\lambda$ such that every nonidentity element $g\in G$ has exactly $\lambda$ representations in the form~$g=d_1^{-1}d_2$, $d_1,d_2\in D$.
-Difference sets were introduced by Singer~\cite{Sin} and systematic studying of difference sets was started with the papers of Hall~\cite{Hall} and Bruck~\cite{Bruck}.
+A subset $D$ of a group $G$ is called a \emph{difference set} if there is a nonnegative integer $\lambda$ such that every nonidentity element $g\in G$ has exactly $\lambda$ representations in the form~$g=d_1^{-1}d_2$, $d_1,d_2\in D$.
+Difference sets were introduced by Singer~\cite{Sin} and systematic studying of difference sets was started with the papers of Bruck~\cite{Bruck} and Hall~\cite{Hall}.
 For details on difference sets, we refer the readers to~\cite[Chapter~VI]{BJL}.
-The keynote ingredients in the proof of Theorem~\ref{main1} is the following theorem.
+The keynote ingredient in the proof of Theorem~\ref{main1} is the following theorem.

 \begin{theo} Let $p$ be a prime.
-If $p$ is a Fermat prime or $p=4q+1$, where $q>3$ is a prime, then there is no a nontrivial difference set in the cyclic group of order~$p$. \end{theo}
+If $p$ is a Fermat prime or $p=4q+1$, where $q>3$ is a prime, then there is no a nontrivial difference set in a cyclic group of order~$p$. \end{theo}